Using Impala with the Azure Data Lake Store (ADLS)

 [localhost:21000] > create database db_on_hdfs; [localhost:21000] > use db_on_hdfs; [localhost:21000] > create table mostly_on_hdfs (x int) partitioned by (year int); [localhost:21000] > alter table mostly_on_hdfs add partition (year=2013); [localhost:21000] > alter table mostly_on_hdfs add partition (year=2014); [localhost:21000] > alter table mostly_on_hdfs add partition (year=2015) > location 'adl://impalademo.azuredatalakestore.net/dir1/dir2/dir3/t1';

-automatically create directories underneath the one specified by the database
+database automatically create directories underneath the one specified

 The following session creates a database and two partitioned tables residing entirely on ADLS, one